amedekaemperor/Python-For-Excel/README.md

-# Python-For-Excel
-Application of Python programming language in Microsoft Excel.
+This project is the application of python with Microsoft Excel Application.